(This article may contain affiliate links and we may earn a commission if you make a purchase.)

 There are a number of vehicles available including: Ferrari, Lamborghini, Tesla, Porsche and McLaren.
 Las Vegas has a couple of car places to choose from, but I have found Exotics Racing to have the best selection of cars.

-There are dozens of interesting museums and exhibits located all throughout Las Vegas.
-Here are a few of my favorites:
+There are dozens of interesting museums and exhibits located throughout the city.
+Here are a few of my favorites activities in Vegas:

 - Madame Tussauds is the world’s greatest wax museum, found at the Venetian.
 It’s a giant wax museum of celebrities and movie characters.